 (Henry Clay, In Defense of the American System, 1832)

 While no one factor can account for the prosperity that America enjoyed in the aftermath of the War of 1812, much credit must be given to the transportation revolution that reshaped the American landscape and the American marketplace.
 One pioneering project stands out as the source of much of this prosperity: the Erie Canal.
 While the Erie Canal preceded Henry Clay’s American System, the monumental undertaking no doubt served as motivation for Clay’s call for federal investment in internal improvements and helped to bind a nation at a time when distance raised the possibility of disunion.

 The story of the Erie Canal is found in elementary social studies curricula throughout the nation, and, at the high school level, knowledge of the Erie Canal is imperative to understanding the wide-ranging impacts of the Market Revolution that swept America in the years following the War of 1812.
-Our week-long examination of the Erie Canal will harvest the necessary context to study the larger themes of how advancements in transportation, communication, and engineering change not only the economy but the political climate, social interactions, and the culture of a people.
+Their week-long examination of the Erie Canal will harvest the necessary context to study the larger themes of how advancements in transportation, communication, and engineering change not only the economy but the political climate, social interactions, and the culture of a people.